 In short, rapid innovations

-Welcome to the 21st century that we already dreamed of 30 years ago, but never had the energy or focus to really implement.
+Welcome to the 21st century that we dreamed about 30 years ago, but never had the energy or focus to actually implement.

-Since the 90s, champions of digital culture and what was then called cyberspace "saw" a world that everyone could enter without privileges or prejudices accorded by race, economic power, military force or birth station. "
+By the 90s, champions of digital culture and what was then called cyberspace “saw” a world that all could enter without the privileges or prejudices accorded by race, economic power, military might, or station of birth.”

 The first issues of Wired promised a peaceful "Digital Revolution" that would change our lives and create new real and virtual worlds.

-The intermediaries and obstacles of politics, technology and centralized economy would have been skipped.
-The "teleworkers" would revitalize "the family, religion, education, art" and would "pass on a new civilization to the new generations".
+The intermediaries and obstacles of politics, technology and centralized economics would have been eliminated.
+The "teleworkers" would have revitalized "the family, religion, education, art" and would have "handed down a new civilization to the new generations".

 To be honest though, it didn't go exactly how we wanted it.
 The digital future is metaphorically stationary in our living room like a complicated contraption that, once purchased, is rarely turned on and now serves to place the clothes on it.